brutalhz/terraform_ansible/README.md

 `server_name' - Hostname

-`name` - the name of the file with the virtual host settings [name].conf `listen' - port number
+`name` - the name of the file with the virtual host settings [name].conf `listen` - port number
-`index' - list of index files
+`index` - list of index files

+# Install playbook

+You should run the command to start the playbook:

+`ansible-playbook -i inventory roles.yml --ask-vault-pass`